JackSzwergold/Preworn-Main/README_CAPISTRANO.md

     sudo gem install capistrano:3.4.0

+And then deployment would be handled as follows:

+    cap production deploy

+Or if you want to deploy as a different user, just set the `CAP_USER` environment variable like this:

+    export CAP_USER=username && cap production deploy

 ***

 The purpose of this document is to explain how to setup `capistrano` on your local system to allow for clean & easy deployment of code from GitHub to a destination server.